-- "Code of Conduct" means the document created or adopted by a Registrant Firm pursuant to section 7.7.3(1)(a) of the Bylaws. - "Code of Ethics" means the Code of Ethics of EGBC set out in Schedule A of the Bylaws. - "Committee" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Communications and Leadership Learning" means Continuing Education Activities related to advancing an individual Registrant's non-technical knowledge and skills, including communications and leadership skills. - "Complainant" means a person who files a complaint against a Registrant and includes a member of the public or another Registrant. - "Conduct of Concern" means the same as defined in section 76(1) of the PGA [Conduct in another jurisdiction]. - "Conduct Unbecoming a Registrant" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Continuing Education Activity" means an activity related to advancing an individual Registrant's knowledge in the categories of Ethical Learning, Regulatory Learning, Communications and Leadership Learning, or Technical Learning. - "Continuing Education Hour" means one hour of a Continuing Education Activity that contributes to an individual Registrant's maintenance of competency within the individual Registrant's - (a) current area(s) of practice, including any anticipated future area(s) of practice, if the individual Registrant is a Professional Registrant, or - (b) former area(s) of practice, if the individual Registrant is a non-practising Registrant or a life member or life limited licensee. - "Council" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Credentials Committee" means the credentials committee established pursuant to section 44(1) of the PGA [Credentials committee]. - "Decision Maker" means - (a) the Registrar in the case of a credentials hearing pursuant to section 5.19 of the Bylaws, and - (b) the Discipline Hearing Panel in the case of a discipline hearing pursuant to section 10.7 of the Bylaws.
+- "Code of Conduct" means the document created or adopted by a Registrant Firm pursuant to section 7.7.3(1)(a) of the Bylaws [Professional Practice Management Plan]. - "Code of Ethics" means the Code of Ethics of EGBC set out in Schedule A of the Bylaws. - "Committee" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Communications and Leadership Learning" means Continuing Education Activities related to advancing an individual Registrant's non-technical knowledge and skills, including communications and leadership skills. - "Complainant" means a person who files a complaint against a Registrant and includes a member of the public or another Registrant. - "Conduct of Concern" means the same as defined in section 76(1) of the PGA [Conduct in another jurisdiction]. - "Conduct Unbecoming a Registrant" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Continuing Education Activity" means an activity related to advancing an individual Registrant's knowledge in the categories of Ethical Learning, Regulatory Learning, Communications and Leadership Learning, or Technical Learning. - "Continuing Education Hour" means one hour of a Continuing Education Activity that contributes to an individual Registrant's maintenance of competency within the individual Registrant's - (a) current area(s) of practice, including any anticipated future area(s) of practice, if the individual Registrant is a Professional Registrant, or - (b) former area(s) of practice, if the individual Registrant is a non-practising Registrant or a life member or life limited licensee. - "Council" means the same as defined in section 1(1) of the PGA [Definitions and interpretation]. - "Credentials Committee" means the credentials committee established pursuant to section 44(1) of the PGA [Credentials committee].

+"Decision Maker" means

+- (a) the Registrar in the case of a credentials hearing pursuant to section 5.19 of the Bylaws [Credentials Hearing on Good Character and Good Repute of an Individual Applicant], and - (b) the Discipline Hearing Panel in the case of a discipline hearing pursuant to section 10.7 of the Bylaws [Discipline Hearings].